The ZZ plant is up there as one of the most popular houseplants. It’s tough, fairly easy to care for and looks great with wonderful green leaves.

 Benefits of the ZZ Plant

-• Air Purification: Helps remove toxins from the air, improving indoor air quality.
+- Air Purification: Helps remove toxins from the air, improving the air quality in your home.

 Uncommon Care Tips